 This occuring between two strangers often turns into a Meet Cute: One mistakes the other for trying to kill themselves, helps them, learns that the other was just fine, and they spark a bond.

-Compare to Interrupted Suicide, which is when someone is actually stopped from committing suicide, and Make It Look Like an Accident, which can result in the murderer trying to make a murder seem like a suicide.
+Compare to Interrupted Suicide, which is when someone is actually stopped from committing suicide, Mistaken for Brooding, for when a character thinks someone is sad but not suicidal, and Make It Look Like an Accident, which can result in the murderer trying to make a murder seem like a suicide.
 This can occur if a character looks like they're having a Prelude to Suicide.

 - Everyone in Angel Beats! is Dead All Along.
 After discussing her troubling and depressing background involving Survivor Guilt with the main character, Yuri insists that despite what it sounds like she didn't die due to suicide.